gouherdanish/gouherdanish.github.io/_posts/2025-02-06-mlp-vs-lenet-for-digit-recognition.md

 **Floating Point Operations**

 - It represents the number of arithmetic operations (multiplications, additions, etc.) required to process one input sample through the model
-- MLP-2 has higher Flops count since the extra neurons add more computation overhead
+- LeNet has higher Flops count since it involves performing a large number of multiplications and additions for each filter as they slide across the spatial dimensions of the input image
+- This implies LeNet is a computationally more complex model than MLP

 <img src="{{site.url}}/images/mnist/mlp-vs-lenet-comp-g3.png">

 **Training Time**

 - It represents the time it takes to run one epoch for the given ML model
-- MLP-2 takes longer to train due to higher number of parameters
+- LeNet takes ~1.5 times longer to train due to higher Flops count

 <img src="{{site.url}}/images/mnist/mlp-vs-lenet-comp-g4.png">

 **Latency**

 - It represents the time it takes to run one inference for the given ML model
-- MLP-2 takes longer to do inference due to more number of parameters
+- LeNet takes ~4 times longer to do inference due to higher Flops count

 <img src="{{site.url}}/images/mnist/mlp-vs-lenet-comp-g5.png">

 **Accuracy**

 - It represents the number of correct predictions done per 100 test samples
-- MLP-2 (97.2%) has very little and incremental improvement compared to MLP-1 (96.4%)
+- LeNet with 97.8% accuracy has substantial (>2%) improvement compared to MLP (95.7%)

 <img src="{{site.url}}/images/mnist/mlp-vs-lenet-comp-g6.png">

 **Carbon Footprint**

 - It represents the equivalent amount of $CO_2$ emitted during one inference
-- MLP-2 has higher carbon footprint since it has higher latency
+- LeNet has higher carbon footprint since it has higher latency

 <img src="{{site.url}}/images/mnist/mlp-vs-lenet-comp-g7.png">

 ---
 ### Observations

-- Although bigger in size, MLP-2 adds very liitle to the Accuracy compated to MLP-1
+- LeNet gives substantial increase in Accuracy compared to MLP.
-- Due to the extra layer of neurons, the computational complexity increases which causes MLP-2 performance to deteriorate as evident from higher Training Time and Inference Latency
-- Due to its higher latency, MLP-2 has higher Carbon Footprint and therefore has worse impact on the environment
+- However, LeNet, being an inherently complex model, performs slower in Training and Inference.
+    - This can be improved using optimized hardware accelerators e.g. Nvidia cuDNN
+- LeNet's small size makes it ideal for use in edge devices

 ---
 ### References